 An extensive review of studies and databases reveals that drought and an increase in temperature are already causing species substitutions, greater aridity, higher forest fire risk, lower soil fertility, and lower water availability, among other negative impacts.

-Diana and Eduard Pascual Plan co-published a book about adapting the Mediterranean basin to climate change13 de June 2017Verónica Couto Antelo
+Diana Pascual and Eduard Pla co-published a book about adapting the Mediterranean basin to climate change13 de June 2017Verónica Couto Antelo

 The book, available in English, focuses on the nature reserve shared between southern Spain and northern Morocco.
 In particular, it values the impacts of climate change on the availability of water from an ecological, socio-economic and political point of view.